diana-pilvar/DM-materials-ELIXIR-EE/Introduction_page.md

 ### Why is FAIR needed?

-- life science research becomes data-intensive.
+- Life science research becomes data-intensive.
-  - increasing data volume
+  - Increasing data volume
   - Increasing data complexity
-  - speed of data creation makes scientists rely on computational support exponentially.
+  - Speed of data creation makes scientists rely on computational support exponentially.
-- traditional ‘wet labs’ make space for ‘dry (computer) labs
+- Traditional ‘wet labs’ make space for ‘dry (computer) labs
-- knowledge discovery- enhancing the ability of machines and scientists to find and use data
+- Knowledge discovery- enhancing the ability of machines and scientists to find and use data
-- improve research transparency
+- Improve research transparency

 ## Resources in Estonia